 The origins of the city foundation are underpinned by Arab roots, Visigothic basilicas, and remainings of the Jewish quarter which can be found within the historic district.
 The medieval city changed its course when Felipe II took up his residence in Madrid and made it the capital of his kingdoms.
 From then on, Madrid became Villa y Corte, its population grew exponentially, changing the urban distribution and developing commerce.

-With a vast artistic and cultural patrimony, heritage of several centuries of a rich and passionate history, Madrid has been witness to the birth of celebrated and universal figures such as Lope de Vega, Calderón de la Barca, Francisco de Quevedo, Jacinto Benavente, Jardiel Poncela, José Ortega y Gasset, Gregorio Marañón, Juan Gris, Juan de Villanueva, Ruperto Chapí, Federico Chueca and Joaquín Rodrigo, among others, and many other intellectuals, artists and other famous celebrities that lived in the city.
+Hence, with a vast artistic and cultural patrimony, heritage of centuries of a rich and passionate history, Madrid has witnessed the birth of celebrated and universal personalities such as Lope de Vega, Calderón de la Barca, Francisco de Quevedo, Jacinto Benavente, Jardiel Poncela, José Ortega y Gasset, Gregorio Marañón, Juan Gris, Juan de Villanueva, Ruperto Chapí, Federico Chueca and Joaquín Rodrigo, among others, and many other intellectuals, artists and celebrities that lived and enriched the city.